caparrov/ERM-4.0.1/README.md

 * If multiple files,

-2. Setup configuration variables in the script run-erm.py
+2. Configure the analysis with the following configuration variables in the script run-erm.py

 * benchmark: name of the source code file without the extension.
 * function: name of the function to be analyzed.
 * input: arguments for the execution of the input file, if any.
 * double_precision: 1 if double-precision flaoting point, 0 is single-precision floating point.
 * config: the parameters that define the model of the microarchitecture can be specified via command line to the interpreter (type 'lli --help' to see all command line options) or via a JSON file located in the configs directory.
 This option is preferred since the post-analysis to generate the extended roofline plot requires access to the microrachitectural parameters.
 All configurations files must have the format `configX.json`, where X is an ID for the configuration.
-For example, `configSB.json` containts the parameters that define a SB microarchiecture.
+For example, `configSB.json` contains the parameters that define a SB microarchiecture.
 The variable config in the run-erm.py script must be initialized with the config ID (X).

 * Initilize LLI_PATH and CLANG_PATH to the location where they are installed (prefix specificied in the LLVM installation).